amkelly/amkelly.github.io/README.md

 triangle2 = [3, 4, 5]

 ```
-since the fucntion is set up to take 3 arguments, it won't accept a single argument. python won't go look inside the list to get the three variables.
+since the fucntion is set up to take 3 arguments, it won't accept a single argument.
-you could rewrite the function so that it accepts a library with 3 arguments though (?).
+you could rewrite the function so that it accepts a list or tuple with 3 items though.
 I believe you can use the function's docstring to help document what the incoming parameter's of a function are.

 * Functions and Docstings: